Colusa County welcomes new Ag Commissioner

-The Colusa County Board of Supervisors approved the promotion of a new Agricultural Commissioner last month, welcoming Anastacia Allen as the first woman appointed to the position within Colusa County.
+The Colusa County Board of Supervisors approved the promotion of a new Agricultural Commissioner last month, welcoming Anastacia Allen as the first woman appointed to the position in Colusa County.

 Allen said she is also looking forward to helping her department and growers move into the future with constant changes to regulation and requirements in agriculture.